Universal Semantics for the Stochastic Lambda-Calculus: Abstract

 \section{Abstract}

 We define sound and adequate denotational and operational semantics for the stochastic lambda calculus.
-These two semantic approaches build on previous work that used similar techniques to reason about higher-order probabilistic programs, but for the first time admit an adequacy theorem relating the operational and denotational views.
-This resolves the main issue left open in (Bacci et al.~2018).
+These two semantic approaches build on previous work that used an explicit source of randomness to reason about higher-order probabilistic programs.